-A helicopter tour is one of the top things to do in Kauai and we originally planned to take a regular helicopter trip (one with doors), but I kept reading rave reviews of the doors off helicopter rides.
+A helicopter trip is one of the top things to do in Kauai and we originally planned to take a regular Kauai helicopter tour (one with doors), but I kept reading rave reviews of the doors off helicopter rides.

 We decided to get over our fear and go for the adventurous option.

 There are only a few companies offering doors off helicopter trips on Kauai, and we decided on Jack Harter because they were highly recommended by the excellent guidebook The Ultimate Kauai Guidebook by Andrew Doughty.